Xena,

 plausibility and personal relevancy.
 God’s

-War lacks this from every perspective save the main characters’ emotional
+War lacks this from every perspective save the main characters’ emotions.
+All else larger than life.
+Unable

 to eat its cake and have it too, the result is the oxymoron: realist pulp.